Quenched invariance principle for simple random walk on discrete point processes: Corrector

 \section{Corrector}

-In this section, we introduce `corrector', which plays a key rule in the proof of the quenched invariance principle.
-Let us first mention the following proposition.
-For the proof of the proposition we refer the reader to \cite[Sections 7 and 9]{Ros10arXiv}.
+In this section, we introduce the corrector, which plays a key role in the proof of the quenched IP.
+Let us first state the following proposition.
+For the proof of this proposition we refer the reader to \cite[Sections 7 and 9]{BerRos11arXiv}.